Solutions for improving metal waste separation: a competition

 - The highly automated sorting plant in Rusko, Oulu, treats 100,000 tonnes of waste per year.
 The waste volume is composed of construction and demolition waste, and commercial and industrial waste.

 - At the sorting plant, waste is sorted for recyclable raw materials and about 40–50% of the waste is processed into Solid Recovered Fuel (SRF).
-Only 5–20% of the non-recyclable waste in the sorting plant is mass burned.
+Only 5–20% of the non-recyclable waste in the sorting plant is mass incinerated.
 Practically no waste remains to be disposed of, as all of it is recovered.